 Plainsman Clays did 6 weeks of mining in June-July 2018 in Ravenscrag, Saskatchewan.
 We extracted marine sediment layers of the late Cretaceous period.
-The center portion of the B layer is so fine that it must have wind-transported (impossibly smooth, like a body that is pure terrasig)!
-The feldspar and silica are built-in, producing the glassiest surface I have ever seen (despite this, pieces are not warping in the firings at cone 6).
+The center portion of the B layer is so fine that it must have wind-transported (impossibly smooth, like a body that is pure terra sigillata)!
+The feldspar and silica are built-in, producing the glassiest surface I have ever seen at cone 6 (2200F).
+Despite this, pieces are not warping in the firings!
 I have not glazed the outside of this mug for demo purposes.
-I got away with it this time because the Ravenscrag clear glaze is very compatible.
-But with other glazes they cracked when I pour in hot coffee.
+I got away with it this time because the Ravenscrag clear glaze is very compatible (similar thermal expansion).
+But with other less compatible glazes they cracked when I poured in hot coffee.
+This mug was the beginning of an exciting project the sieve out +325 mesh particles any make many more pieces.

 The term vitrified refers to the fired state of a piece of porcelain or stoneware.
 Vitrified ware has been fired high enough to make it very strong, hard and dense.